Germany: 'Tax snitch' website sparks controversy | DW | 02.09.2021

 A new internet portal for people to report tax evasion has evoked comparisons to East German snooping tactics.
 The minister who suggested it also received online abuse, including racial slurs.

-An initiative to clamp down on tax evasion that stirred Germany's pre-election political debate has also unleashed a torrent of abuse against the minister behind them.
+An initiative to clamp down on tax evasion, which stirred Germany's pre-election political debate, has also unleashed a torrent of abuse against the minister who came up with the idea.

-Danyal Bayaz, the finance minister of Germany's southwestern Baden-Württemberg state, unveiled the new online portal this week.
+Danyal Bayaz, the finance minister of Germany's southwestern Baden-Württemberg state, unveiled the new website this week.

 The site allows people to send anonymous tip-offs to tax authorities about instances of tax evasion.